zeid-hub/python-p4-v2-flask-sqlalchemy-1-intro/README.md

   defines the basic structure of a migration.
 - `versions` is a directory to hold migration scripts.

+Next we will use the command `flask db migrate -m message` to generate a migration script in the `migrations/versions` directory.
+The `-m message` is an optional flag that lets us add a message describing the migration.

-Next, type the following command to generate an initial migration:
+Type the following command to generate an initial migration:

 ```console
 flask db migrate -m "Initial migration."
 ```

+.
 The command results in two new files:

 - The database `app.db` is added to the `instance` directory.
-- A Python migration script `###_initial_migration.py` is added to the `versions` directory (### varies each time the migrate command is executed).
+- A Python migration script of the form `###_message.py` is added to the `migrations/versions` directory.
+  - `###` is a random version number.
+  - `message` is the text specified with the `-m` flag.

 ```text
 ├── CONTRIBUTING.md